Before diving into the pros and cons of Excel macros, I will start by giving you a definition of macros in Excel and what are they used for.

 – Macros don’t work in the online version of Excel

 Macros don’t work in Excel for the web, the online version of Excel.
 You can still open an enabled-macro workbook in Excel for the web, but you can’t create a macro or execute it.

-– Macros can’t be created for actions that need to be looped
+– Macros can’t be created for looped actions

 You can’t use Excel recorder to create/record macros for tasks that need to be looped; i.e. tasks that need to be repeated a great number of times.
 For this, you would need to write a loop code manually using VBA language.

-– Macros can’t be created/recorded for actions that need logic
+– Macros can’t be created for actions that need logic